minego/phnx/README_DC.txt

 Modified emoji.js to fix display of heavy black heart emoji variant.
 Modified emoji.js to add new emoji added in latest Unicode standard and emojione.
 Updated cnvtSBEmojiCodeToUnicode.pl to v2
+Modified emoji.js, emoji-dialog-asisstant.js and main-assistant.js to only show default emoji and added support to tap-hold on emoji to show alt skin types.